angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 component's injector and that injector's service instances.

-Thanks to [injector inheritance](hierarchical-dependency-injection), you can still inject application-wide services into these components.
+Thanks to [injector inheritance](hierarchical-dependency-injection), you can still inject app-wide services into these components.
-A component's injector is a child of its parent component's injector, and a descendent of its parent's parent's injector, and so on all the way back to the application's _root_ injector.
+A component's injector is a child of its parent component's injector, and a descendent of its parent's parent's injector, and so on all the way back to the app's _root_ injector.
 Angular can inject a service provided by any injector in that lineage.

 {% comment %}From TS page; not relevant until we have modules.